bgveenstra/ga-coding-challenge/back-end/rubric.md

 **Demonstrate awareness of real-world technical development practices and of concerns related to the target company, including testing and security.**

   - Follow the format of data provided in data.json.
+Data may be added but no fields should be removed, especially without reasons in the documentation.
 (Bonus: read or load data from data.json programmatically).

   - Test the API before submitting, and describe the testing process.